 Sporting four cores as well as on-chip AMD Radeon Vega 8 Graphics, this processor carries the VivoBook 15 from point A to point B without much delay for everyday tasks.
 It is a strong pick for online multitasking and productivity suites, and casual, Web-based gaming.
 The Asus F512DA-NH77 seamlessly handles everything from photo editing to video conversion hassle free.

 The integrated graphics card won’t play the latest AAA games, but you can get away with less demanding games at low to medium graphics settings.
 It can run racing games like Dirt 3 at 58 frames per second, staying ahead of the IdeaPad 530s (47fps), the Acer Aspire 5 (35 FPS), and well over the mainstream-laptop average (44 fps).
-If you need a laptop for gaming on a budget, the MSI GL65 Leopard 10SFK-062 is an excellent pick.
+If you need a laptop for gaming on a budget, the MSI GL65 Leopard 10SFK-062 is an excellent pick, and is part of our Top Pick for gaming laptops.

 The Asus VivoBook 15 uses an energy efficient CPU, which adds to good, but not great battery life.
 The notebook lasts 8 hours 24 minutes, over the IdeaPad 530s’ 7 hours 43 minutes, but still behind the Aspire 5 that last 9 hours 27 minutes on single charge.
 The mainstream-laptop average of 7:28 is about an hour shorter than the VivoBook 15’s runtime.